isadorasophia/distributed-systems-tasks/test2/README.md

 ```

 These commands allowed to increase the limit of total of sockets supported by the OS and the stack size per application, which were necessary specially when N > 1000.

+When application took longer than one minute to execute, it was simply assumed that the simulation was finished - with some of the processors never receiving any message.
+For that matter, _time_ was not taken into account when comparing results, but rather how many messages received the rumor.

 #### How many times did each process tried to gossip?
     ![Graph]()